 Unless appropriately designed, a wireless LAN may be interference prone and easily eavesdropped on.
 The design of a wireless LAN must allow reliable transmission even in noisy environments and should provide some level of security from eavesdropping.

 Collected network operation:

-When wireless LAN becomes more popular, it is quite likely for two or more wireless LAN to operate in the same area or in some areas where interference between the LAN is possible.
+When wireless LAN becomes more popular, it is quite likely for two or more wireless LANs to operate in the same area or in some areas where interference between the LAN is possible.
 This type of interference may thwart the normal operation of a MAC algorithm and may permit unauthorized access to a particular LAN.

 License Free Operation: